jijihohococo/ichi-orm/README.md

 	'user_password' => 'user_password'
 ]);
 ```
-If you want to add another custom database connection, you can do just like that.
+If you want to add another custom database connection, you can do so as shown below.

-You must add dbname,host,user_name and user_password in your database connection.
-I recomend you to use "utf8mb4" for your database charset and "utf8mb4_unicode_ci" for your database collation.
+You must add dbname, host, user_name, and user_password to your database connection.
+We recommend using "utf8mb4" for the database charset and "utf8mb4_unicode_ci" for the database collation.

-<i>In defalt database connections, you don't need to add driver parameters but in your custom database connection you have to add driver parameters.</i>
+<i>For the default database connections, you do not need to specify the driver parameter.
+For custom database connections, you must specify it.</i>

 ```php
 $connector->addConnection('new_mysql_connection')->createConnection('new_mysql_connection',[